10 top tips for good mental health

 Activity and exercise

 Activity and exercise are essential in maintaining good mental health.
 Being active not only gives you a sense of achievement, but it boosts the chemicals in your brain that help put you in a good mood.
 Exercising can help eliminate low mood, anxiety, stress and feeling tired and lazy.
+It is also linked to living a longer life.

 You don't need to run a marathon or play 90 minutes of football; a short walk or some another gentle activity might do the trick.